OpenMDAO/dymos/docs/source/user_guide/phases/simulate/simulate.rst

 methods available in `scipy.integrate`.
 This has a variety of useful applications.

 First, propagating the ODE as an initial value problem with a given control time-history can be useful in demonstrating that the various components in the ODE have been coded correctly.
-A system that does not properly propagate the dynamics of the system as an IVP has virtually no chance of successfully solving an optimal control problem.
+An ODE system that can not properly propagate its dynamics, when formulated as an IVP, has virtually no chance of successfully solving an optimal control problem.

 Secondly, the implicit integration techniques employed in |project| often benefit from a reasonable